Procession: Imperial China

+Chinese procession, by Johann Georg Heck.

 The Story of the Stone, written in the 18th century, contains a description of the procession accompanying an Imperial Concubine:

 Presently a faint sound of music was heard and the Imperial Concubine's procession at last came in sight.

 First came several pairs of eunuchs carrying embroidered banners.

 Then several more pairs with ceremonial pheasant-feather fans.

 Then eunuchs swinging gold-inlaid censers in which special 'palace incense' was burning.

 Next came a great gold-coloured 'seven phoenix' umbrella of state, hanging from its curve-topped shaft life a great drooping bell-flower.
 In its shadow was borne the Imperial Concubine's travelling wardrobe: her head-dress, robe, sash and shoes.

 Eunuch gentlemen-in-waiting followed carrying her rosary, her embroidered handkerchief, her spittoon, her fly-whisk, and various other items.

 Last of all, when this army of attendants had gone by, a great gold-topped palanquin with phoenixes embroidered on its yellow curtains slowly advanced on the shoulders of eight eunuch bearers.